Kaukapakapa School

 Kau: to swim; kapakapa: splashing, or flapping

-Kaukapakapa School is situated on the Kaipara Coast Highway on land owned by Ngāti Whatua.
-We are closely affiliated to the five Kaipara marae of Araparera, Kakanui, Puatahi, Haranui and Reweti.
-Originally settled by Europeans in 1869, the Kaukapakapa Public School first opened in 1873 with 17 pupils.
+Kaukapakapa School sits on the Kaipara Coast Highway on land owned by Ngāti Whātua.
+We value our connections with the five Kaipara marae: Araparera, Kakanui, Puatahi, Haranui, and Reweti.
+Our story stretches back to 1873, when the Kaukapakapa Public School first opened its doors to just 17 students, following early European settlement in the area.

 Kia ora koutou,